spanners/dissertation/dissertation/sections/pilot1.markdown

   k)` functionality as a *lens* to focus on significant portions of video capture.

-## Further discussion
+## Discussion

-We then discussed some questions that might lead my direction of study in the next steps of my research:
+Following the Pilot Study, I drafted some questions that might lead my direction of study in the next steps of my research:

 * Is the mouse/cursor position a proxy for someone's attention as they carry out the task?